joakimsahlstrom/jles/README.md

 assertEquals("test2", ((ChangeUserNameEvent) events.next()).getUserName());
 assertFalse(events.hasNext());
 ```
-Event order is guaranteed to remain as they were received by (the first sync point in) jles
+Event order is guaranteed to remain as they were received by (the first synch point in) jles

 ### Simple query language for event retrieval
 We can add field comparisons to our queries, given the example above it is likely that we would query like this: